What is a Good Profit for Day Trading?

 Profit Factor: The profit factor is a measure of profitability that compares the total profits to the total losses.
 A profit factor greater than one indicates that the trader is making more profit than they are losing.
 A profit factor of two or higher is generally considered a good benchmark for successful day trading.

-Read: GMO Trading – A Path to Bitcoin Profits?
+Read: Kiss of Profits Trading Signal Videos – A Path to Financial Success?

 Annualized Return: Day traders typically aim for an annualized return of 20% or more.
 This means that they aim to increase their account balance by 20% or more over the course of a year.
 Achieving an annualized return of 20% or higher consistently over several years is a sign of exceptional trading performance.